y0soro/ILL_Plugins/README.md

 ### Usage

 To categorize cards, create a folder with your category name in character/coordinate folder (e.g. `UserData/chara/female/`) and move cards into the former (e.g. `UserData/chara/female/foo`).
+Note to not put invalid filename characters into folder name otherwise card loading would fail.

 You can also tag a single card by adding `[TAG]` to filename of png card, e.g. `[bar] MyChara.png`.